yuchaojiang/CODEX/README.md

 * in segmentation step, use **fractional** mode for somatic CNA detection (cancer is heterogenous) and **interger** mode for germline CNV detection (you will get CNV calls in your blood samples, which are germline).

 ## CODEX for targeted sequencing
 We've adapted CODEX for targeted sequencing.
-Refer to codes attached (need to source segment_targeted.R for gene based segmentation).
+Instead of normalizing and segmenting each chromosome separately, for targeted sequencing, we combine all targets across the genome to perform normalization, followed by segmentation within each gene.
+Refer to codes below (need to source segment_targeted.R for gene-based segmentation).
 * [codex_targeted.R](https://github.com/yuchaojiang/CODEX/blob/master/targeted_sequencing/codex_targeted.R)
 * [segment_targeted.R](https://github.com/yuchaojiang/CODEX/blob/master/targeted_sequencing/segment_targeted.R)

 ## Visualization by IGV
 One can load CODEX's CNV calling results into [IGV](http://www.broadinstitute.org/igv/) for visualization by generating a tab-delimited seg file for each sample.
+Below is a sample code that we use in our daily practice -- for each sample, a *.seg.txt file is generated with six columns and header 'Sample', 'Chromosome','Start','End','Num_Probes','Segment_Mean', which correspond to sample name, chromosome, CNV start bp, CNV end bp, number of exonic targets, and log ratio of raw/observed depths of coverage versus normalized/expected coverage (deletion has a negative log ratio, duplication has a positive log ratio, copy-neutral region has a log ratio around 0).
 * [CODEX_IGV.R](https://github.com/yuchaojiang/CODEX/blob/master/IGV_visualization/CODEX_IGV.R)